willfurnass/spud-freebsd-cfg/README.md

     ```csh
     service sshd start
     ```
-1. Check if can ssh to the machine by trying to copy a SSH public key to the `freebsd` user's list of authorized keys:
+1. Check if can ssh to the machine by trying to copy a SSH public key to the `sa_will` user's list of authorized keys:
     ```csh
     # From another machine
-    ssh-copy-id -i ~/.ssh/id_rsa.pub -P ??? freebsd@spud
+    ssh-copy-id -i ~/.ssh/id_rsa.pub -P ??? sa_will@spud
-    ssh -P ??? freebsd@spud
+    ssh -P ??? sa_will@spud
     ```
 1. Disable password authentication by ensuring that `ChallengeResponseAuthentication no` is present in `/etc/ssh/sshd_config` then
     ```csh